stefan-kolb/nucleus/README.md

 Using the pre-generated key mitigates issues with the key usage / generation on various platforms.
 To prevent abuse we register the key before each command and immediately remove the key once the command has been executed.

-**To improve the security of your deployment, you can tell PaaSal to use a custom private key.
+**To improve the security of your deployment, you can use your own custom private key.
-To do so, set the `paasal_config.ssh.custom_key` option in the common configuration to the private key file's location**
+To do so, set the `paasal_config.ssh.custom_key` option in the [common configuration](config/paasal_config.rb) to the location of the private key file.**

 ## Project structure